Middle East unrest: Silence broken in Syria

 One YouTube video from Friday shows protesters chanting "Freedom, no fear after today".

 In another, people are carrying the bloodied body of Amer al-Jawabra, one of those killed.
-Before long, gunshots are heard, and the men are forced to run for cover.'Rise up'
+Before long, gunshots are heard, and the men are forced to run for cover.

 Today, the police have used tear gas against thousands who were attending the funeral of two of the victims.